 The Practice Guides have been commissioned by the Department for Education, to support delivery of the Children’s Social Care National Framework.
 The National Framework equips the sector to strengthen services by setting out the purpose and principles of children’s social care and how to achieve better outcomes for children, young people and families.
 The Practice Guides provide actionable recommendations to help local leaders achieve the outcomes specified in the National Framework.
 Each Practice Guide is based on a new systematic review of existing evidence, that explores what works, for whom, and in what context, which is in turn translated into actionable key principles and recommendations for local leaders.

-We work with our Guidance Writing Advisory Group and other topic-specific advisers, to ensure the Practice Guides are informed by the local contexts service leaders work in, and that the research findings are relevant and relevant to those day-to-day realities.
+We work with our Guidance Writing Advisory Group and other topic-specific advisers, to ensure the Practice Guides are informed by the local contexts service leaders work in, and that the research findings are relevant to those day-to-day realities.

-- Interventions for foster carers and adoptive parents.
+- Interventions for foster carers

 The Practice Guides can only go as far as the available impact evidence.
 Unfortunately, in some topic areas, the existing impact evidence is often far stronger overseas than it is in the UK where many services have not yet been evaluated for outcomes.
 This is because of the historic lack of priority given to some areas of children’s social care in policy and research.
 This means that in some cases the Practice Guides do not currently make recommendations about UK services even where they resemble features of effective interventions that are highlighted in the guide.
 We will fill these gaps by funding and evaluating promising support models to strengthen the UK evidence.
 In time this will enable us to update the recommendations in affected Practice Guides.